mariohamann/statamic-peak-docs/docs/getting-started/commands.md

 # Commands

 Peak comes with an optional Paid addon containing a set of CLI commands to make tedious recurring tasks a lot easier.
 This addon requires an active license during development.
+It is available on the [Statamic Marketplace](https://statamic.com/addons/studio1902/peak-commands)

 ## Make Collection
 This command creates a new collection and scaffolds out all needed files with some sane default markup containing the various Peak utilities we use.